JacpFX/JacpFX/_includes/main-documentation.md

 ## <a name=fragments></a>Fragments ##
 JacpFX <i>Fragments</i> are small managed <i>Components</i>, that exist in the context of a <i>FXPerspective</i> or a <i>FXComponent</i>.
 The purpose of a <i>Fragment</i> is to create a reusable custom control or a group of controls that has access to the parent context.
 This allows the Fragment to send messages, access resources and to interact with the parent <i>FXComponent</i> or <i>FXPerspective</i>.
 A <i>Fragment</i> can either extent a JavaFX "Node" or declare a FXML view.
-The <i>Fragment</i> itself can not be a message target, but his parent <i>FXComponent</i> can access his Controller class and the view.
+The <i>Fragment</i> itself cannot be a message target, but his parent <i>FXComponent</i> can access his Controller class and the view.
 <br/>
 ### The @Fragment class level annotation ###
 The @Fragment annotation contains all metadata related to the JacpFX <i>Fragment</i>.